Market Efficient Portfolios in a Systemic Economy: Market Inefficiencies and Systemic Significance

 \section{Market Inefficiencies and Systemic Significance}

 In this section, we introduce the measure used to quantify price deviation from fundamentals, and characterize the key quantities that determine market efficiency.
-Section~\ref{sec:marketcap} derives an explicit expression for the price deviation from fundamentals{, and states the objective function of minimizing market efficiency in a systemic economy}.
-Section~\ref{sec:systsign} introduces a key sufficient statistic, the bank's systemic significance, that quantifies the contribution to price pressures of each bank in the economy.
+Section~\ref{sec:marketcap} derives an explicit expression for the price deviation from fundamentals{, and states the objective function of minimizing market inefficiency in a systemic economy}.
+Section~\ref{sec:systsign} introduces a {\Red key quantity}, the banks' systemic significance, that quantifies the contribution to price pressures of each bank in the economy.